-Next expected launch: Connecticut.
-Although CT isn’t yet live, DraftKings has access lined up by way of a partnership with Foxwoods and its owners, the Mashantucket Pequot Tribe.
+Most recent launch: Connecticut.
+The market went live on Oct.
+19, 2021, and DraftKings had access lined up by way of a partnership with Foxwoods and its owners, the Mashantucket Pequot Tribe.

 BetRivers is the main brand of Rush Street Interactive, a spin-off of Rush Street Gaming.
 The latter owns numerous US casinos including the Rivers chain from which BetRivers gets its name.

 Illinois is the home base for the brand, though it can only offer sports betting there for the time being.
 It’s therefore a brand that leans somewhat towards sports betting, though it has a decent casino product.
 Its strongest presence in that vertical is in Pennsylvania, where there are two Rivers casinos.
 Its most recent expansion was into West Virginia, in partnership with Mountaineer Casino.

 BetRivers Casino has a loyalty program, iRush Rewards, but keeps it separate from that of its retail properties.
 Its first deposit matching bonus is small in dollar value at $250, but has just a 1x playthrough requirement, meaning it’s unusually easy to clear.
 That makes it a better value than most for players who don’t plan on wagering huge amounts.

 Next expected launch: New Jersey.
 Technically, BetRivers isn’t available in New Jersey.
 However, a second brand by the same company is: PlaySugarHouse.
 The products are very similar and RSI may eventually phase PlaySugarHouse out, bringing BetRivers to New Jersey that way.